jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 $$8 b = 1 B$$

-where $b$ denotes bits and $B$ denots bytes.
+where $b$ denotes bits and $B$ denotes bytes.
 This is why we use bytes to represent the amount of disk storage in computers, for instance.
 It is also worth mentioning that the alternative name for bits is Shannons, named eponymously after the mathematician who pioneered the field of information theory, as mentioned above.

 Now that we have some idea of what information is and how we can quantify it using binary numbers in bits, it's time to get into the math.
 Information can be calculated through the formula